Honda Motorcycle Ads

 0

-Full color 10" x 13" ad shows a couple driving in several different big-city scenes.
+Full color 10" x 13" ad tells us that "Some People Have All the Fun" and shows a couple driving in several different big-city scenes.
 The largest photo shows them passing a horse drawn carriage as the occupants turn to get a good view of the motorcycle.
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+There are pictures of the bike in motion and of it parked and the text tells us that prices start at $215.
+The question is asked "Can a man find happiness with any other machine?
+It's doubtful.
+Just count the Hondas.
+Uptown or downtown.

 August 19, 1966